magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-overview.md

 So what a layout file does is identify an existing block or container in a tree and change it in some way.
 Changes are to add some more content (e.g. there might be a side bar container to which some more content is added), or remove content (an extension might remove some core functionality, then add replacement functionality).
 Layouts are like wire-frames - they control the structure of the page tree.
 Blocks and PHTML files fill in the detailed markup within the tree.

-There are three types of layout files:
+Layout files include:

-- Page layout: declares high-level page structure using only containers and operation with them: move, remove, update, referenceContainer.
+* Page layout: declares high-level page structure using only containers and operation with them: move, remove, update, referenceContainer.

-- Page configuration: "fills" the containers defined in a layout file by the particular functionality using blocks.
+* Page configuration: "fills" the containers defined in a layout file by the particular functionality using blocks.

-- Generic layouts: a variation of page configuration used for pages loaded by AJAX requests.
+* Generic layouts: a variation of page configuration used for pages loaded by AJAX requests.

 For the sake of stability and easy maintenance, do not edit the out-of-the-box Magento module and theme layouts.
 Create a custom theme instead, where you can extend or overridde module and parent theme layouts.

 To customize the layout, add overriding or extending layouts in your theme.

 <h3 id="layout_overview_blocks">Basic layout elements</h3>